tivac/modular-css/packages/webpack/README.md

 #### `json`

 Location to write out the JSON mapping file to, relative to `output.path` just like `output.filename`

+#### `processor`

+Pass an already-instantiated `Processor` instance to the Webpack plugin.
+It will then add any files found when traversing the modules to it and both the Webpack-discovered and any already-existing files will be output in the final CSS.

 #### Shared Options